nemec/clipr/README.md

 constraints, comes in three flavors: Exact, AtLeast, and AtMost.
 Any named argument may take exactly the number of values specified or use that as the minimum or maximum number consumed.
-Since positional arguments are not separated in any discernable way only the *last* positional argument, by Index, may use the constraints AtLease or AtMost.
+Since positional arguments are not delimited in any discernable way only the *last* positional argument, by Index, may use the constraints AtLeast or AtMost.
 All previous positional arguments must consume an exact number of values.

 ####Force Positional Argument Parsing